Plataforma sobre Adaptación al Cambio Climático en España

 Stakeholder engagement:

-• Collaborating administrations: General Directorate of the Spanish Office for Climate Change (OECC), National Heritage, Madrid City Council, Autonomous Community of Madrid.
+• Collaborating administrations: Directorate General of the Spanish Office for Climate Change (OECC), National Heritage, Madrid City Council, Autonomous Community of Madrid.

 Project interest: